Dooskington/grubbnet/README.md

 Grubbnet abstracts socket code, keeps track of connections, and delivers everything back to the developer in a nice list of events.
 Instead of dealing with raw bytes, Grubbnet operates based on packets that the developer can define.
+The developer also defines the serialization method, so you can send json, xml, binary, or whatever else you want.
 Handling these packets is as simple as grabbing an iterator over the incoming packet queue.

 ## Usage
  Add this to your `Cargo.toml`: